 What are Polyps?

 Polyps are growths that can grow within the colon.
 Having polyp growth does not mean you will get colon cancer.
-While not all polyps are cancerous, almost all malignant tumors in the colon start out as polyps.
+While not all polyps are cancerous, almost all malignant tumors in the colon start as polyps.

 Upon examination, your doctor will be able to give you more information on what your options are.
 Generally, a physician will perform a colonoscopy to remove it.
-Once removed, a pathologist can examine the tissue in order to determine whether or not the sample is dangerous and further actions need to be taken.
+Once removed, a pathologist can examine the tissue to determine whether or not the sample is dangerous and if further actions need to be taken.

 Symptoms of Polyps